srackham/cryptor/README.md

 - Valuations do not overwrite previously recorded valuations (this can be overridden with the `-force` option).

 - Valuations of past dates (using the`-date` option) are made using historic crypto prices, otherwise today's crypto prices are used.

+- The `history` command displays previously saved valuations from the valuations history file, if no matching valuations are found nothing will be displayed.

 - All values are saved in USD (use the `-currency` option to display values in other fiat currencies).